-[NOTE: If a student begins with an individual course and later decides to convert to the full program, a credit will be allowed for each individual course previously taken in that program.
-See the fee schedule for Conversions.]
+[NOTE: If a student begins with an individual course and later decides to enroll in an entire program, a credit will be allowed for each individual course previously taken in that program.]

 SAMPLE TEXT MATERIAL

 The text material for each course is presented through understandable language and not "legalese."
 This approach permits us to introduce complex legal principles that pertain to claims yet explain them so students will understand their application.
 In turn this will enable students to put the principles to good use in their own claims work.
 State-by-state explanations of key areas are also provided.